Superman's supporting cast is detailed here.

 - Fangirl: Martha turns out is a fan of the original Green Lantern in the Post-Crisis continuity.

-- Good Parents: The best considering they took a alien orphan could have become an Evil Overlord with his sheer physical power and raised him to become the ultimate The Cape.
+- Good Parents: The best considering they took an alien orphan could have become an Evil Overlord with his sheer physical power and raised him to become the ultimate Cape.
+Taking in Connor Kent is partially what changed him from an arrogant Hot-Blooded, Casanova Wannabe Smug Super into a much more compassionate, humble and friendly young man.

 - Granny Classic: Martha is not a grandmother, but she certainly fits the image and personality; loving and supportive, loves to cook, and designed Clark's costume.